Voyz/ibeam/README.md

 ### Using Docker image (recommended)

 IBeam's Docker image is configured to work out of the box.
-Run the IBeam image [exposing the port 8081](#proxy) and providing the environment variable credentials either directly or through a file.
+Run the IBeam image [exposing the port 8081](#proxy) and providing the environment variable credentials either [directly or through a file][docker-envs].

 Using env.list file:
 ```